macgregor/html_to_epub/README.md

-# parahumans_scraper
+# html_to_epub
-A python script to convert a blog published web series into a Kindle friendly epub.
+A python script to convert a blog published ebook into a Kindle friendly epub.

 #About